-Timeline Task January 2022-March 2022 Discuss merits of creating planting plan, perform tasks in Tree Planting above March 2022-August 2022 Consider creating planting plan as part of final tree inventory update s for 2022 August 2022-December 2022 Conduct tree planting assessments if approved, if not send back for approval Ongoing Perform tree planting plan and implement as annual policy
+Timeline Task January 2023-March 2023 Discuss merits of creating planting plan, perform tasks in Tree Planting above March 2023-August 2023 Consider creating planting plan as part of final tree inventory update s for 2022 August 2023-December 2023 Conduct tree planting assessments if approved, if not send back for approval Ongoing Perform tree planting plan and implement as annual policy

-This project of creating a tree planting plan can be an annual pursuit where a set number of sites are assessed each year, or it can be a comprehensive plan where all 4,000 planting sites are assessed and a long term 10-year plan created right from the start.
+This project of creating a tree planting plan can be an annual pursuit where a set number of sites are assessed each year, or it can be a comprehensive plan where all 4,000 planting sites are assessed, and a long term 10-year plan created right from the start.
 Or it could be some combination of the above.
-Assuming the City landed somewhere in the middle, where a 3-year plan which assessed 1,000 sites every 3 years, the average cost over that approximately 12 year period would be \$1,750 per year.
+Assuming the City landed somewhere in the middle, the average cost over that approximately 10-year period would be \$1,750 per year.